tom3012/gn-notification/README.md

 # gn-notification

-GreenNav polymer element for user dialogs and notifications.
+GreenNav polymer element for showing route informations and notifications.
+The gn-notification-container handles route informations and additional notifications with data-bindings.
+The gn-route-notification shows hints, warnings and errors (very important informations) on the route.

-## Project Idea

-The idea is to create a smart notification system showing directions of the calculated route as well as every other useful information about current position.
-Furthermore this module should be open enough to handle data / informations added in future.

-This project is in a very early stage and WIP!

 ## Setup Instructions